LAMPSPUC/ScoreDrivenModels.jl/src/distributions/README.md

 # Distributions

-If you want to add a new distribution please feel free to make a pull Request.
+If you want to add a new distribution please feel free to make a pull request.

 Each distribution must have the following methods:
 * score